 Private & Public Campgrounds

 The obvious choice for many travelers, campgrounds are a great compromise between staying on the road and enjoying the amenities of home.
-While getting a spot with a hook-up usually involves a small fee, and sometimes a reservation, these fees are small compared to hotels for the same durations.
+While getting a spot with a hook-up usually involves a small fee, and sometimes a reservation, these fees are small compared to hotels for the same duration.

 Almost every nationally-owned park will have planned campsites with power and water hook-ups.
 These let you keep your RV powered to enjoy all the amenities and entertainment options you have.